 They provide technical assistance and advice both to commanders and subordinates and disseminate operations information to ensure that all telecommunications are working as intended.
 That also means ensuring that logistical support is available at all times and that personnel are trained and ready.

 This is by no means an exhaustive list of all the duties MOS 25W performs but is a glimpse into the complex and technical nature of this Army job.

 Training Requirements for MOS 25W

 Since this isn't an entry-level position, there are no corresponding test scores on the Armed Services Vocational Aptitude Battery (ASVAB) test.
-In order to qualify for this job, soldiers need to graduate from an advanced NCO (non-commissioned officer) course that is under the auspices of the USA Signal School.
-This can be waived with the appropriate experience.
+To qualify for this job, soldiers need to graduate from an advanced NCO (non-commissioned officer) course that is under the auspices of the USA Signal School.
+It can be waived with the appropriate experience.